 After a thorough application review, Laurie’s Scholars may qualify to receive funds to cover the following needs:

-Our scholarships go to wheelchair users who have the determination and capacity to learn a trade or earn a degree – to build a life of dignity, self-reliance and purpose.
+Our scholarships support wheelchair users with the determination and capacity to learn a trade or earn a degree—building lives of increased self‑reliance, renewed dignity and restored purpose.
+Each scholar represents a life transformed through education, hope, and opportunity.

 The gift of a wheelchair changes everything.
 But for many, it’s only the beginning.
 Often, those who can’t walk are still told, “You’ll never work.
 Maybe you can beg.”
 It’s heartbreaking.
 And it’s wrong.